Dawn was scared, but not for the reasons you might expect.

 That is, until Dawn said "astria porta

 ".
 Buffy knew that one - Stargate.
-Upon hearing that, she instantly took a pen and some paper from Dawn's bedside table and began scribbling down what Dawn said - or at least, what Buffy thought she said as Dawn was saying, as she was barely audible.
+Upon hearing that, she instantly took a pen and some paper from Dawn's bedside table and began scribbling down what Dawn said - or at least, what Buffy thought Dawn was saying, as she was barely audible.

 Then Spike neatly snatched the pen and paper from Buffy's hands, forestalling the inevitable protest with "I've got better hearing than you do, and besides, I speak a little Latin.
 I'm more likely to get it right."